The Early Years, 1888 to the 1920s

 The 1930s and 1940s

-The next two decades saw the further development of the excellence and expertise of the medical staff, a substantial increase in the number of staff and, of course, a major increase in the number of patients being treated at the hospital.
+The next two decades saw the further development of the excellence and expertise of the medical staff, as well as increases in the number of staff and patients.
 St. Joe's had grown to become a major referral centre for Southwestern Ontario and, in 1947, signed a formal agreement with the University of Western Ontario, officially recognizing St. Joe's long-standing relationship with the university as a teaching hospital.

 1948 - Diamond Jubilee, St. Joe's 60th anniversary